bzon/ecr-k8s-secret-creator/FLUX_GUIDE.md

   config.json: xxxxx # base64 encoded config.json
 ```

-* Use the Kubernetes secret as a docker volume in the Flux pod.
-Use `kubectl edit deploy flux -n flux` after deploying flux using Helm.
+* After deploying Flux using Helm, edit the Flux deployment via `kubectl edit deploy flux` and use the created Kubernetes secret as a docker volume in the Flux pod.

 ```yaml
 apiVersion: extensions/v1beta1